yannallandit/RedisFlightTracking/README.md

 7 You are ready to use the Redis container with your own data.

-## Usage
+## How to use the existing container
+1 An existing container is stored in docker.io: https://hub.docker.com/repository/docker/yallandit/redisft

-1 Start the redisft container:
+2 Start the redisft container:

 `# docker run --name redisft  -p 6379:6379 -d redisft

-2 Check it is up and running
+3 Check it is up and running

 `# docker ps

-3 Get connected to your redis DB:
+4 Get connected to your redis DB:

 `# docker exec -ti redisft bash
 `# [root@f4c4af1329ff data]# redis-cli

-4 Check if the data are available:
+5 Check if the data are available:

 `# 127.0.0.1:6379> hget a9dfd8 engines
 `# "CONT MOTOR O-470 SERIES"

-## Extra
-An existing Docker image is already available in https://hub.docker.com/repository/docker/yallandit/redisft